jaimedelreyg/pmpu/README.md

 Welcome to the PSC repository.

 ## Description
 - PSC is a stream cooprocessor which works with Posits.
-The cooprocessor uses Manish Kumar's [PaCogen](https://github.com/manish-kj/PACoGen) Hardware Project for posit calculations.
-Thanks Manish!
+The cooprocessor uses Manish Kumar's and Hayden K.-H. So's [PaCogen](https://github.com/manish-kj/PACoGen) Hardware Project for posit calculations.
+Also this cooprocessor works with LowRisc's Ibex processor and his "Simple System", Thanks for the Lowrisc's Community.

 ## Getting Started
 0. RiscV platforms supported: